Compare Daily PrEP, PrEP on Demand and Injectable PrEP

 To prevent pregnancy, use birth control.

 Most people on PrEP do not report any side effects.
 The most common side effects are nausea, upset stomach, fatigue and headaches.
-These symptoms often get better or go away within the first month of taking PrEP.
-PrEP injections may cause a skin reaction at the injection site.
-Rare side effects include kidney or bone problems.
+These symptoms often get better or go away within the first month or two of taking PrEP.
+PrEP injections may cause swelling or redness at the injection site.
+Rare side effects of PrEP include kidney or bone problems.

 Your health care provider can help you manage any side effects.